-While the university provides many types of opportunities for spiritual formation, the three "flagship" programs are Chapel, Formation Groups, and Immerse.
-Attendance at Chapel and Formation Groups are required; Immerse is an optional service hosted weekly by the Office of Residence Life.
-Students who do not attend the minimum required number of Chapels, but exceed the minimum requirement for Formation Groups, may "swap" up to 4 attended Formation Groups in lieu of the missed chapels, or vice versa.
-Additionally, attendance at Immerse may be used as a substitute for up to 4 missed Chapels or Formation Groups.
+While the university provides many types of opportunities for spiritual formation, the three "flagship" programs are Chapel, Campus Life Groups, and Immerse.
+Attendance at Chapel and campus life groups are required; Immerse is an optional service hosted weekly by the Office of Residence Life.
+Students who do not attend the minimum required number of Chapels, but exceed the minimum requirement for campus life groups, may "swap" up to 4 attended campus life groups in lieu of the missed chapels, or vice versa.
+Additionally, attendance at Immerse may be used as a substitute for up to 4 missed Chapels or campus life groups.